gderoo/self_driving_car/Project 2 - Traffic Sign Classifier/writeup_report.md

 * test set accuracy of 0.933

 Main steps to find the solution:
-* I started with the LeNet architecture, in RGB.
+* I started with the LeNet architecture, in grey scale.
 However the model was quickly overfitting: validation accuracy was 10% lower than training accuracy from EPOCH 1 (i.e. valid:0.45 vs train:0.5), and the training accuracy did not go above 0.94
 * The main adjustements were to
   * complexify the model to allow the model to reach higher accuracies (several convolutions in a row before max pool), as well as increasing the depth of the convolution (6,16 to 12, 36)
+  * Given that size of modelrestricting to greyscale vs RGB didn't save a lot of training time, so we switched to RGB
-  * reduce the overfitting by going to grey scale, introducing a dropout rate, and augmenting the original dataset
+  * reduce the overfitting by going introducing a dropout rate, and augmenting the original dataset
 * We also reduced the original sigma and the learning rate because the ramp-up of accuracy seemed very high (and still is to some extent)
 * The introduction of several convolution in a row before max pooling because it seemed promising while looking at the [literature](https://www.cs.toronto.edu/~frossard/post/vgg16/)